marekmaskarinec/klak/spec.md

 ## introduction

-Klak is a dynamically-typed, stack oriented, garbage collected language.
+Klak is a dynamically-typed, stack oriented, garbage collected programming language.
-There is a stack (called the stack), values can be pushed to, poped from, or used as arguments to functions.
 It is case insensitive and itentifiers are lowercased.
 Everything is separated by 1 >= spaces.

 ## words

 Words are bound to functions, or variables.
-They can use any ASCII symbols except for the first character, which has to be a letter, or `:`.
+They can use any ASCII symbols except for the first character, which should be a letter.
-The last character can't be any of the stack operators.
 They can't be the same as any of the keywords.

 ## literals